 Early Retirement Incentive Plan (ERIP)

-The Early Retirement Incentive Plan (ERIP) is an exclusive opportunity for eligible B.C. government employees on Long Term Disability (LTD) to retire early.
+The Early Retirement Incentive Plan (ERIP) is a voluntary early retirement plan for eligible B.C.
+Government employees who are receiving Long Term Disability (LTD) plan benefits.

 Participation in the ERIP program is by invitation only, based on meeting eligibility criteria.